typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 ## Flow control
 If you have looked carefully at the CSV file containing the information about the oil platform, you have probably noticed that the value of DistCoast is not always present.
-If we were to run our current template against the csv, GRAKN would try to add distances coast with empty values, and bad things would ensue.
+If we were to run our current template against the csv, Grakn would try to add distances coast with empty values, and bad things would ensue.

 To avoid that, we need to introduce the second GRAQL extension used in making templates: flow control.
 More commonly known as "if then" statements.
 In our templating language, an "if" statement looks like `if (CONDITION) do { STUFF TO BE ADDED }`.
 Modify the template like the following: